UiT-Photonics/pxp2mat/README.md

 ## pxp2mat
 Simple wrapper for the [igor2](https://github.com/AFM-analysis/igor2) package that converts [Igor Pro](https://www.wavemetrics.com/products/igorpro) "packed experiments", i.e. .pxp files, into mat files (matlab files).
-It's extremely basic, it only handles scalar values and wave records but at least you can get the data out.
+It's very basic and just parses some types of records.

 Also includes a matlab script to plot all the wave records of the ouput struct.